ant-louis/belgpt2/docs/index.md

 ```

-Check `pretrain_distributed.sh` for more details about the training paramaters.
+Check `scripts/pretrain_distributed.sh` for more details about the training paramaters.

 ### 2.3.
 Results <a name="results"></a>
 The perplexity scores on the test set are shown below: